TrentonParker/ai-case-study/README.md

 * *How is your project performing relative to competitors in the same field?*

-> **MinD-Vis has State-of-the-art 100-way top-1 classification accuracy on GOD dataset: 23.9%, outperforming the previous best by 66%, and State-of-the-art generation quality [(FID)](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) on GOD dataset: 1.67, outperforming the previous best by 41%.**
+> **MinD-Vis has State-of-the-art 100-way top-1 classification accuracy on GOD dataset: 23.9%, outperforming the previous best by 66%, and State-of-the-art generation quality [(FID)](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) on GOD dataset: 1.67, outperforming the previous best by 41%.** (Chen et al.)

 ## Recommendations